TechPolicyLab/Data-Statements/template-v2.md

 > A list of terms and associated definitions that may be technical or unfamiliar to nonexperts should be provided.

-> ## About this document
+## About this document

-> This template for the Data Statements Version 2 schema was prepared by Angelina McMillan-Major, Emily M. Bender, and Batya Friedman.
+> Include this information about the document verbatim at the end of your data statement.
+If you adapt the data statement template, include a note about your changes here.

-> A data statement is a characterization of a dataset that provides context to allow developers and users to better understand how experimental results might generalize, how software might be appropriately deployed, and what biases might be reflected in systems built on the software.
+A data statement is a characterization of a dataset that provides context to allow developers and users to better understand how experimental results might generalize, how software might be appropriately deployed, and what biases might be reflected in systems built on the software.

-> Data Statements are from the University of Washington.
-Contact: [datastatements@uw.edu](mailto:datastatements@uw.edu).
-This document template is licensed as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).

-> This version of the markdown Data Statement is from April 7th 2021.
-The original Data Statement template is based on worksheets distributed at the [2020 LREC workshop on Data Statements](https://sites.google.com/uw.edu/data-statements-for-nlp/), by Emily M. Bender, Batya Friedman, and Angelina McMillan-Major.
-Updated from the community [Version 1 Markdown template by Leon Dercyznski](https://gist.github.com/leondz/b3a53bb807a301424e3762787a04a5da).
+This data statement was written based on the template for the Data Statements Version 2 schema.
+The template was prepared by Angelina McMillan-Major, Emily M. Bender, and Batya Friedman and can be found at (LINK) and was updated from the community [Version 1 Markdown template by Leon Dercyznski](https://gist.github.com/leondz/b3a53bb807a301424e3762787a04a5da).